TABLE OF CONTENTS

 A report done by Thales Data Security in 2018 revealed three-quarters of companies offering online payment acceptance in the US had encountered at least one type of cyber insecurity.
 This considerable percentage can be very discouraging for business owners interested in adding web payments to their payment arsenal.
-The good news, however, is that payment gateways help provide both you and your customer real-time protection from online fraud.
+However, the good news is that payment gateways help both you and your customers with real-time protection from online fraud.

 There are numerous benefits to a payment gateway.
 You’re probably asking yourself which is best for your business.
 Before answering that question, it is crucial to understand all the options available.
 Ready for a deep dive on all things payment gateway related?
 Read on to learn more.

 What is a payment gateway?

 Defined as a merchant service, a payment gateway processes various methods of electronic payments.
 Think of it as a payment highway where payment authorizations travel at light speed between your business and the issuing bank.
 Other than processing payments, a payment gateway provides real-time security and reporting, among other things.
 Examples of popular payment gateways are USAePay, Square, Authorize.net, and PayPal.

 Payment gateways are broken down into three main types.

 - Redirects – When a customer clicks to “Pay Now” while on your website and is forward to a secure third-party payment site to enter their billing details, that is a redirected payment gateway connection.